littlebyteorg/appledb/tasks/README.md

 Run `grab_ipsws_itunes.py`.
 This script will check the iTunes plist for most OSes, and will also check for macOS and bridgeOS IPSWs in their respective locations.
 This script outputs links to `import.txt`

 ### Importing grabbed links into AppleDB
 Run `ipsw_import.py`.

-This script has two modes, a bulk import mode that will run through `import.json` or, if that's not present, `import.txt`.
-Otherwise, passing one IPSW URL in at a time through prompts will get them all imported.
-The execution mode is controlled by a prompt when the script first runs.
+Arguments:
+1. `-b`, `--bulk-mode`: Automatically run the import in bulk mode, importing from `import.json`, if it exists, or `import.txt`.
+If this is not passed in, a prompt at execution will ask which mode to proceed in.
+If not running in bulk mode, this script will ask for links one at a time.
+2. `-s`, `--fule-self-driving`: No prompts for release dates or version numbers. `(FIXME)` will be added as a suffix to any new version numbers and any release dates will be `YYYY-MM-DD`, forcing a CI failure if pushed to the repo.

 ## Importing InstallAssistant.pkg files
 ### Grabbing InstallAssistant links from Apple catalogs